 First, Spider says that the opening scene, which shows a cactus plant with Christmas decorations, is an implicit threat.

 Spider says that using the spiny cactus instead of the Christmas tree is a threat of violence, symbolized by a Christmas ball on the cactus, which he says looks like a bomb.
 He adds that the fact that the cactus has four branches similar to the four-finger salute taken up by Muslim Brotherhood supporters, means that the Muslim Brotherhood are behind the message.

 Spider proceeds to crack the code of the remainder of the conversation, interpreting Christmas turkeys and the search for the old phone line as evidence of terrorist attacks and the work of secret agents and foreign intelligence.

 He interprets Abla Fahita’s mention of her friend “Mama Toutou” to be a coded reference to the Muslim Brotherhood.
 When Fahita retells Mama Toutou’s ordeal of her set of artificial teeth freezing from the cold, he says that this is a reference to the freezing of the Muslim Brotherhood’s assets.

 In a phone intervention, head of Vodafone External Relations Khaled Hegazy said that a representative from the company will appear in court on Wednesday.
 He denied that the advert contained any hidden messages and asserted that it was simply using humor to publicize a new service.

-Abla Fahita creators mocked the controversy on the doll’s Twitter account, calling on its fans to start a Free Fahita hashtag, said they anticipated the doll’s arrest and pointed to more of its signature expressions with potential hidden messages.
-In one tweet the explanation given for the targeting of Fahita with these accusations is that “We pretty widowers are always the victims.”
+Abla Fahita creators mocked the controversy on the doll’s Twitter account, calling on its fans to start a Free Fahita hashtag.
+They aid they anticipated the doll’s arrest and pointed to more of its signature expressions with potential hidden messages.
+In one tweet, the explanation given for the targeting of Fahita with these accusations is that “we pretty widowers are always the victims.”